Sunnykumar926/Smart-Assistant-for-Q-A-Summarization/README.md

-# 🤖 Smart Assistant for Research Summarization
+# 🤖 Smart Assistant for Q&A and Summarization

 ## 🎥 Demo Video